VitorRF/mysousvide/README.md

 # mysousvide
-Make your own DIY Sous Vide IOT equipment, cheap, reliable and fun with NodeMCU or similar
+Make your very own DIY Sous Vide IOT equipment, cheap, reliable and fun with NodeMCU or similar.